shyampurk/kitchen-tracker/Deploy.md

     	Make a note of Host Name, Port Number , Database Name, User ID and Password.

 ### Step 5:
-Now select Manage option in side menu and click the Open button , You can see your newly created dashDB service home page.
+Now select <strong>Manage</strong> option in side menu and click the <strong>Open</strong> button , You can see your newly created dashDB service home page.

 ### Step 6:
-In the Side Main Menu click Tables,Here you can create the table for this application.
+In the Side Main Menu click <strong>Tables</strong>,Here you can create the table for this application.

-Click 'Add Table' to create the table for kitchen tracking application by entering the below SQL stamement in the bottom text area.
+Click <strong>'Add Table'</strong> to create the table for kitchen tracking application by entering the below SQL stamement in the bottom text area.

     CREATE TABLE "KITCHENTRACKERAPP"
     (